 |*Check the CCDC website for the inmate’s location||*Days are subject to change|

 Goods available from the commissary at the Clark County Detention Center are subject to change.
 They usually include an assortment of snack foods, toiletries, reading materials, and stationery.

-How to post bail at Las Vegas Justice Court:
+How to post Las Vegas Justice Court bail:

-- In-person inside The Clark County Detention Center to the right to of the "Visiting and Information Booth" at the PRETRIAL SERVICES Bail Bond Window; Open 8:00 A.M. to Midnight, 7 days a week.
+- In-person inside The Clark County Detention Center to the right to of the “Visiting and Information Booth” at the PRETRIAL SERVICES Bail Bond Window; Open 24/7.

 - Cash full and exact amount up to $10,000